allisonchau/glossier/README.md

 # Glossier ETL Project

 #### ETL for retail order data so that business analysts can query using SQL from a PSQL database.
+This program will create new tables if they do not already exist.
+This also supports daily loading of new data.

 1. Extract: s3 bucket containing data in raw JSON format is provided at https://s3.amazonaws.com/data-eng-homework/v1/data.zip